jannecederberg/jannecederberg.github.io/_posts/2015-05-03-getting-postal-codes-for-finnish-addresses.md

 ## Background

-Should you ever be looking to find postal codes (or ZIP codes as you Americans like to call them) for Finnish cities and/or street addresses, the Finnish Postal service ([Posti][posti]) offers a [manual postal code search interface][postinrohaku].
+Should you ever be looking to find postal codes (or ZIP  Americans like to call them) for Finnish cities and/or street addresses, the Finnish Postal service ([Posti][posti]) offers a [manual search interface][postinrohaku].

-On quick inspection I was unable to find a Posti-provided English UI for the postal code search but it seems someone has [implemented the same functionality][postal-search] elsewhere.
+On quick inspection I was unable to find a Posti-provided English user interface (UI) for the search but it seems someone has [implemented the same functionality][postal-search] elsewhere.

-Using the search UI provided by Posti is of course is very useful for making a small amount of searches now and then; but should you need to run a larger amount of searches, it gets pretty tedious pretty darn quick.
+Using Posti's search UI is very useful for making a small amount of searches now and then; but if you need to run a larger amount of searches, it gets pretty tedious pretty darn quick.

 ## In search for an API

 (In case you're thinking *"What the heck is an API?"*, it stands for [*Application Programming Interface*][api].
-APIs  can take varied forms but the main idea is that they're an alternative user interface (UI) to using some system.
+APIs can take varied forms but the main idea is that they are an alternative UI to using some system.
 Using an API takes more skill as it's not point-n-click like the a browser interface for example.
 On the flipside, you gain possibilities not easily achievable in point-n-click UIs; for example easier automation.)

-So roughly a month ago I needed to get postal codes for a large amount Finnish cities.
+So roughly a month ago I needed to get postal codes for a low four-digit amount of Finnish cities/communities (including duplicates).
 I was fine with simply getting the postal code for the city center.

-So the obvious is to embark on a mission to find an API to help me get this done.
-It didn't take more than one zip of coffee and the same amount of [Google search][lmgtfy-postal]es to spot [{API:Suomi}][apisuomi-postal]'s entry depicting an [API for Finnish postal codes][floapps-postal] created by a company called [Flo Apps][floapps].
+The obvious approach was to embark on a mission to find an API to help me get this done.
+It didn't take more than one zip of coffee and the same amount of [Google search][lmgtfy-postal]es to find [{API:Suomi}][apisuomi-postal]'s entry depicting an [API for Finnish postal code searches][floapps-postal] created by a company called [Flo Apps][floapps].

 "The API seems to be able to provide data in both XML and JSON, cool, seems all good!", I thought after a quick skim.

-The thing that put me off from using the API though was the requirement to register by email; or actually not so much that as the statement that followed: *"Tunnuksia aktivoidaan noin kerran kuussa."* In case you don't read Finnish, it translates to: *"New accounts will be activated approximately once a month."*
+The thing that put me off from using the API though was the requirement to register by email; or actually not so much that but the statement that followed: *"Tunnuksia aktivoidaan noin kerran kuussa."* In case you don't read Finnish, it translates to: *"New accounts will be activated approximately once a month."*

 Unfortunately, I didn't have a month to wait.
 It was a weekend and I wanted to be done with the whole thing and postal-codes-in-hand within a few hours if possible.